CAVE DIVING Why Thailand?

 - Distance from Phuket: 4 hours drive by car

 - Transportation: By car.
-The lake is approximately 50×50 meters diameter.
+The lake is about 50×50 meters diameter.

 - Closest town: Thung Yai